SEARCHES FAMILY TREES MAILING LISTS MESSAGE BOARDS

 ANCESTRAL LOCATIONS

-The documents contained herein have been located during my research of this family, and used as evidence to prove many of the facts contained within the database of this family’s record.
+The documents contained herein have been located during our research of this family, and used as evidence to prove many of the facts contained within the database of this family’s record.

 Most of these documents can be considered as primary or secondary.
 Primary evidence is usually defined as the best available to prove the fact in question, usually in an original document or record.
 Secondary evidence is in essence all that evidence which is inferior in its origin to primary evidence.
 That does not mean secondary evidence is always in error, but there is a greater chance of error.
 Examples of this type of evidence would be a copy of an original record, or oral testimony of a record’s contents.
 Published genealogies and family histories are also secondary evidence.